Llaves/Unitization/WebDocs/docs/getting_started.md

+The first time you run UnitTracker, you will most likely receive a warning about macros and a note telling you they are blocked from working.
+You need to unblock the file.
+[This Microsoft page](https://support.microsoft.com/en-US/Office/vba/a-potentially-dangerous-macro-has-been-blocked) explains how to unblock the macros.

 To run UnitTracker, just double-click on the renamed .accdb file in the File Explorer Window.
 A splash screen with copyright and licensing information will appear and hang around for about 5 seconds.

 ![Splash Screen](img/splash.png)